SamNag/wtech2025_hajko_nagy/README.md

 ## Features

-- User registration and authentication
+- User registration and **authentication**
-- Product browsing and search
+- Product browsing and **search**
-- Dynamic filtering and pagination
+- **Dynamic filtering** and pagination
-- Guest and authenticated cart management
+- **Guest** and authenticated cart management
-- Order placement with or without account
+- **Order placement** with or without account
-- Admin dashboard with charts, statistics, and product management
+- **Admin dashboard** with charts, statistics, and product management
-- Responsive design for mobile and desktop
+- **Responsive design** for mobile and desktop

+---
+## Conclusion
+After few iterations, we have created a fully functional e-shop with a focus on health products.
+The project showcases our ability to integrate frontend and backend technologies, implement user-friendly features, and create an engaging user experience.
+As you can see, the project have main features of e-shop, so there is a possibility to extend it with more features in the future.
+In our way, we changed some project design decisions after the first phase based on our testing.
 ---

 ## Installation